lolindrath/lolindrath-hugo/content/post/focus3-apple-watch-face.md

 ---

 **Update 2020-08-17**: I got a new Apple Watch so I updated the wallpapers in this article to the new size.
 It should look much better on the new models.
+Below there's now links for Old Model (Series 3 and below) and New Model (Series 4 and 5)

 [![Apple Watch Screenshots](/focus3-apple-watch-face/focus3-apple-watch-face.gif)](/focus3-apple-watch-face/focus3-apple-watch-face.gif)